aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/styles/update/_index.md

 type: docs
 url: /styles/update/
 aliases: [/update-style-on-document-element/]
-keywords: "List of Sections,get sections,section break word,Section Break, Word, Microsoft Word, Word Documents"
+keywords: ""
-description: "Update Style on Document Element."
+description: "Update a style of a document element in a Word document"
 weight: 60
 ---